 The stock market has a lot of daily variance and fluctuation, but the noise is meaningless.

 If the market shut down for 10 years, would you be confident with your investment?
-Well, if you’re not than you are most likely speculating on price appreciation.
+Well, if you’re not then you are most likely speculating on price appreciation.

-Buffett is a proponent for buying companies with strong management, consistent earnings, and a competitive advantage.
+Buffett is a proponent for buying companies with strong management, consistent earnings, and competitive advantage.

 Fidelity’s customer account audit revealed that the best investors are dead or inactive.
 This can be a great empirical study to show why avoiding emotions is so critical for successful, long-term investing!

-If you liked this article, be sure to subscribe, share the article, and check out my popular articles.
-Additionally, here are more articles about investing, money management, retirement planning, and early retirement!
+If you liked this article, be sure to subscribe, share the article, and check out my popular articles below.